Learn strategies to diffuse difficult situations, manage intense emotions, and move towards positive solutions.

 In this workshop, we will discuss and practice strategies that you can use to diffuse situations where clients, colleagues or community members may be exhibiting strong emotions and/or difficult behaviours.
 When using these strategies, it is important to have an understanding of your own particular triggers and how you can manage your own emotions.

-- learn ways to manage their emotions
+- apply strategies for helping others to manage emotions

-- learn about effective communication skills
+- develop and apply effective communication skills

-- learn about conflict management strategies
+- articulate and apply conflict management strategies

 A range of workers in community organisations, social services, schools or businesses dealing with challenging clients or colleagues.